ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 Note that all variables above are also passed along into Ansible.
 The other platform specific parameters are self explanatory.
 In the config file, there is a "fillmein" value which indicates that you defintely have to fill those in to have bindle working properly.
 The others are default values that you may use unless otherwise stated.

+For single nodes, make sure to set "gluster_device_whitelist = '' ".

 ##### Cluster Specific Information

 This information exists in small blocks named cluster1, singlenode1, etc. These blocks contain essential information such as number of nodes,